PrometheanDissident/prometheandissident.github.io/pages/psychology.md

 Fairness was later split into equality and proportionality, which suggests that there exists six foundations.
 Other foundations that Haidt suggests could exist but didn't include in his theory consist of liberty, honor and ownership<ref>https://moralfoundations.org/</ref>.

-There exists layers of friend circles, where the emotionally closest circles are the smallest, and the least emotionally close circles are the largest<ref>https://www.researchgate.net/publication/301879177_Calling_Dunbar's_Numbers</ref><ref>https://pmc.ncbi.nlm.nih.gov/articles/PMC1634986/</ref>.

-In the ultimatum game, a proposer decides how much of $10 to give a responder, and the responder decides whether to accept or reject the offer.
+A significant portion of research examining human morality looks at game theory experiments, a subset of behavioral economics which examines how people interact with others in situations where they have payoffs which vary depending on the interactions between their strategies and the strategies of other players.
+For example, in the ultimatum game, a proposer decides how much of $10 to give a responder, and the responder decides whether to accept or reject the offer.
 If the responder accepts, the players split the money in the way the proposer suggested.
 If the responder rejects, neither player gets any money.
 This happens only once and the players know this<ref>https://fte.org/teachers/teacher-resources/lesson-plans/is-capitalism-good-for-the-poor-2/the-ultimatum-game-appendix-1/</ref>.

 Game theory predicts that since both parties know the rejection of the offer results in neither receiving any money, the proposer will offer the smallest possible amount and the responder will always accept.
 However, in practice proposers generally offer more than the minimum and responders frequently reject low offers, choosing to receive nothing.
 The rejection of the selfishness axiom exists cross-culturally, as a study of 15 small indigenous societies on 4 continents found significant cultural group differences in behavior but none held to the selfishness axiom.
 Some economists try to model this by including “other-regarding” preferences, where players have an innate conception of fairness<ref>https://fte.org/teachers/teacher-resources/lesson-plans/is-capitalism-good-for-the-poor-2/the-ultimatum-game-appendix-1/</ref>.

 In market economies, people’s concern for reputation modifies the predicted materially self-interested behavior that often fails to appear in ultimatum games.
 There is a correlation between more equal splits and markets which holds in both developed countries as well as indigenous subsistence economies.
 Thus, there is a positive relationship between market integration and offer size in the ultimatum game, which is the opposite of what many would expect who instead believe that markets make people selfish<ref>https://fte.org/teachers/teacher-resources/lesson-plans/is-capitalism-good-for-the-poor-2/the-ultimatum-game-appendix-1/</ref>.

-Research across 21 nations shows that the propensity for ecological threat correlates with the short (S) allele frequency in the 5-HTTLPR, allelic frequency in the 5-HTTLPR and vulnerability to ecological threat both correlate with cultural tightness-looseness, susceptibility to ecological threat predicts tightness–looseness via the mediation of S allele carriers, and frequency of S allele carriers predicts justifiability of morally relevant behavior via tightness–looseness.
-Hence, there is an interplay between environmental, genetic, and cultural factors underlying contemporary differences in social behavior<ref>https://link.springer.com/article/10.1007/s40167-013-0009-x</ref>.
+So much of morality encompasses notions of fairness and reciprocity, but another significant aspect of morality is the reality of kinship.
+Many animals are willing to sacrifice something in order to preserve the life or well-being of their young, and the reason why this is the case is because this is in effect the parent preserving their own genes.
+Hamilton's Rule helps to explain when this type of altruistic behavior occurs.
+In general, animals will engage in altruistic behavior when the benefit as well as the kinship of the other animal exceeds the person cost<ref>https://www.britannica.com/science/Hamiltons-rule</ref>.
+This can extend to relationships based on genetic similarity that are not parent-child, such as extended family or even more beyond.
+A lot of human's senses of obligation towards one another consist of concentric circles of obligation which exist on the basis of genetic or relational proximity.
+Research corroborates this in the context of friendships.
+There exists layers of friend circles, where the emotionally closest circles are the smallest, and the least emotionally close circles are the largest<ref>https://www.researchgate.net/publication/301879177_Calling_Dunbar's_Numbers</ref><ref>https://pmc.ncbi.nlm.nih.gov/articles/PMC1634986/</ref>.

 - There are two major aspects to human morality/sociality: reciprocity and familiarity

 ### Moral Development

+If humans can be said to have established a system of morality that is more sophisticated than other primates, and many primates can be said to have a rudimentary form of morality not seen in other animals, it follows that there exists a dimension of "moral development" which species can be ranked accordingly on.
+But just as between-species comparisons can in theory be made on this dimension, within-species comparisons can also be.
+The late psychologist Lawrence Kohlberg aimed to measure moral development in humans.
 Kohlberg’s theory of moral development consists of six stages arranged sequentially in successive tiers of complexity.
 The first two are in level 1, the preconventional level; the next two are in level 2, the conventional level; and the last two are in level 3, the postconventional level<ref>https://www.britannica.com/science/Lawrence-Kohlbergs-stages-of-moral-development</ref>.

 At the preconventional level, morality is externally controlled<ref>https://www.britannica.com/science/Lawrence-Kohlbergs-stages-of-moral-development</ref>.
 - Stage 1: Punishment/obedience orientation - Behaviour is determined by consequences.
 The individual will obey in order to avoid punishment.